a-tharva/LaunchEnv/README.md

 v0.0.2

 ## About
-Command line application created in python to execute your programs or scripts in one command.
+Command line application created in python to execute your programs or scripts in one command.<br>
+Creates launch file with executables and scripts to run them in a single command.
 - Note : Not tested for linux.
 - PATH for data storage is given in /launch/utils/utils.py